Golden eagle: Migration

-Most populations of golden eagles are sedentary, but the species is actually a partial migrant.
-Golden eagles are very hardy species, being well adapted to cold climates; however, they cannot abide declining available food sources in the northern stretches of their range.
+Where most populations of golden eagles are sedentary, the species is a partial migrant.
+Golden eagles are hardy species, being well adapted to cold climates; however, they cannot abide declining available food sources in the northern stretches of their range.
 Eagles raised at latitudes greater than 60° N are usually migratory, though a short migration may be untaken by those who breed or hatch at about 50° N. During migration, they often use soaring-gliding flight, rather than powered flight.
 In Finland, most banded juveniles move between 1000 and 2000 km due south, whereas adults stay locally through winter.
 Further east, conditions are too harsh for even wintering territorial adults.
 Golden eagles that breed from the Kola peninsula to Anadyr in the Russian Far East migrate south to winter on the Russian and Mongolian steppes, and the North China Plains.
 The flat, relatively open landscapes in these regions hold relatively few resident breeding golden eagles.
 Similarly the entire population of golden eagles from northern and central Alaska and northern Canada migrates south.
 At Mount Lorette in Alberta, approximately 4,000 golden eagles may pass during the fall, the largest recorded migration of golden eagles on earth.
 Here the mountain ranges are relatively moderate and consistent, thus being reliable for thermals and updrafts which made long-distance migrating feasible.

 Birds hatched in Denali National Park in Alaska traveled from 818 to 4815 km to their winter ranges in western North America.
 These western migrants may winter anywhere from southern Alberta and Montana to New Mexico and Arizona and from inland California to Nebraska.
 Adults who bred in northeastern Hudson Bay area of Canada reached their wintering grounds, which range from central Michigan to southern Pennsylvania to northeastern Alabama, in 26 to 40 days, with arrival dates from November to early December.
 The departure dates from wintering grounds are variable.
 In southwestern Canada, they leave their wintering grounds by 6 April to 8 May (the mean being 21 April); in southwestern Idaho, wintering birds leave from 20 March to 13 April (mean of 29 March); and in the Southwestern United States, wintering birds may depart by early March.
 Elsewhere in the species' breeding range, golden eagles (i.e., those who breed in the contiguous Western United States, all of Europe but for Northern Scandinavia, North Africa and all of Asia but for Northern Russia) are non-migratory and tend to remain within striking distance of their breeding territories throughout the year.
 In Scotland, among all recovered, banded golden eagles (36 out of 1000, the rest mostly died or disappeared) the average distance between ringing and recovery was 44 km, averaging 63 km in juveniles and 36 km in older birds.
 In the dry Southwestern United States, golden eagles tend to move to higher elevations once the breeding season is complete.
 In North Africa, populations breeding at lower latitudes, like Morocco, are mostly sedentary, although some occasionally disperse after breeding to areas outside of the normal breeding range.